Web Key IT’s 16 Steps

 What is it?

-The CCA is a tool which shows the colour contrast ratio for any foreground and background colour combination.
+The CCA is a tool that shows the color contrast ratio for any foreground and background color combination.

-It features one than one way to select colour including, a dropper/picker, Hex code, RGB.
-It then reports the ratio and showings a grading of pass or fail for WCAG AA or level AAA
+It features one than one way to select color including, a dropper/picker, Hex code, RGB.
+It then reports the ratio and showings a grading of a pass or fails for WCAG AA or Level AAA

 Who does it effect?

-Colour blindness affects 1 in 10 men and 1 in 200 women.
-Those with cataracts which clouds the lens in the eye, glaucoma, low vision and decreased and/or blurry vision all benefit from good strong colour contrast.
+Color blindness affects 1 in 10 men and 1 in 200 women.
+Those with cataracts that clouds the lens in the eye, glaucoma, low vision, and decreased and/or blurry vision all benefit from good strong color contrast.

 Testing

-Open CCA> Select the foreground colour picker and position it over the foreground colour> Select the background colour picker and position it over the background colour
+Open CCA> Select the foreground color picker and position it over the foreground color> Select the background color picker and position it over the background-color

 Results will depend on whether the text is large or normal size.